GeniePress/docs/reference/shortcodes.md

 ## Main Usage

-You can use the `HookInto` utility to hook into actions and filters.
-Genie uses Reflection to work out how many parameters are being use in the closure or function
+You can use the `AddShortcode` utility to hook create shortcodes.

 ## Basic usage

 ```php
 use GeniePress\Utilities\AddShortcode;

 AddShortcode::called('test_me')
   ->run(function($attributes,$content) {
     // process your shortcode here